 In 1984 Theatre Works was successful in gaining $100,000 under the Commonwealth Employment Programme to support a small troupe composed of young people, set up to work professionally as an ensemble within the larger company.
 This additional membership saw a considerable expansion of the company in terms of shows produced, audiences reached, and people employed.

-In 1985, Theatre Works staged The Pub Show, in the Elsplanade Hotel’s Gershwin Room.
-Staging a play in the iconic St Kilda landmark was not just a continuation of Theatre Works’ on-going exploration of real sites in which to produce theatre, it was also designed to announce their arrival in St Kilda and pave the way for the company to move officially from its last eastern suburban location to Melbourne’s inner bay side.
+In 1985, Theatre Works staged The Pub Show, in the Esplanade Hotel Gershwin Room.
+Staging a play in the iconic St Kilda landmark was not just a continuation of Theatre Works’ ongoing exploration of real sites in which to produce theatre, it was also designed to announce their arrival in St Kilda and pave the way for the company to move officially from its last eastern suburban location to Melbourne’s inner bay side.
 This represented a considerable demographic shift as there can be few more significant moves for a Community Theatre company than to change its community.
 After 6 years of creating theatre in temporary spaces, Theatre Works secured a venue in the Parish Hall attached to Christ Church in Acland Street, St Kilda.

 The first production at the new venue was Cake!
 An Acland Street Comedy in 1986, written by Bill Garner and directed by Mark Shirrefs.
-In 1987 Theatre Works presented Why People Go To Traffic Accidents, the first play written about AIDS in Australia.
+In 1987 Theatre Works presented Why Do People Go To Traffic Accidents, the first play written about AIDS in Australia.
 It was written by Peter Sommerfeld and the production had been put off for a year because of funding.
 There were problems with Equity because not all the actors were professionals – many were local St Kilda people.

 It was from 1988 onwards, perhaps, that Theatre Works began a more traditional trajectory.
-Under the artistic direction of Caz Howard, Paul Davies and Wolfgang Wittwer, the plays that were created in this period, such as Hairpin Bends: The Rise and Fall of the New Woman, by Caz Howard and Susie Fraser, and Tes Lyssiotis’ The White Sports Coat, a pioneering work about the experiences of Greek migrants in Melbourne, were intended to increase the appeal of theatre to a larger section of the public by dealing with the experiences of people who had existed on the margins, if at all, of more traditional theatre.
+Under the artistic direction of Caz Howard, Paul Davies and Wolfgang Wittwer, the plays that were created in this period, such as Hairpin Bends: The Rise and Fall of the New Woman, by Caz Howard and Susie Fraser, and Tes Lyssiotis’ A White Sports Coat, a pioneering work about the experiences of Greek migrants in Melbourne, were intended to increase the appeal of theatre to a larger section of the public by dealing with the experiences of people who had existed on the margins, if at all, of more traditional theatre.